August: Osage County: Act one

 Several weeks later.
 Beverly Weston has not been seen for five days.
 Several family members have gathered in the house to provide support for Violet including her daughter Ivy, her sister Mattie Fae and Mattie Fae's husband Charlie.
 When Violet is not making calls attempting to track down her husband or popping pills, she spends the time sniping at her family, particularly Ivy, whom she criticizes for her mode of dress and lack of a romantic life.
-The news comes that Beverly's boat is missing, furthering the fear that he has committed suicide.
+The news comes that Beverly's boat is missing, furthering the fear that he has died by suicide.
 Ivy's older sister Barbara arrives from Boulder, Colorado, with her husband Bill and 14-year-old daughter Jean.
 Barbara has not visited her mother in several years, and has mixed feelings about returning to the house because of the confrontational nature of their relationship.
 They fall into an argument almost immediately, during which Violet accuses her of abandoning her family and breaking her father's heart.

 Later in the evening, Jean bonds with Johnna after the older woman allows her to smoke some marijuana in her room.
 She confides to Johnna that her parents are separated and are attempting to hide the fact from the family.
 Bill and Barbara argue over the cause of their separation as they make a bed out of the fold-out sofa in the living room: Bill is sleeping with a much younger woman, one of his students at the university where he teaches.
 At five AM, the local sheriff, Deon Gilbeau (Barbara's high school boyfriend) rings the doorbell and breaks the news that Beverly has been found drowned.
 Barbara goes to identify the body as Violet comes downstairs in a drug-addled fog.
 The act ends with her spiraling into confusion.